INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2025.md

 - [SDI  Provincial Council of Bizkaia (GeoBizkaia)](https://www.bizkaia.eus/es/inspirebizkaia)

-New SDI geoportal with 7 WMS, 8 WMTS and 3 WFS: www.bizkaia.eus/geobizkaia (5,567 sessions with an average length of 3:47 minutes)
+New SDI geoportal with 18 WMS, 10 WMTS and 8 WFS, 15 ATOM Feed (5 of these services are INSPIRE services) (: www.bizkaia.eus/geobizkaia (5,567 sessions with an average length of 3:47 minutes)

 |Total number of resorces|2022|2023|2024|
 | ------------- | ------------- |------------- |------------- |